 6. PRACTICUM: Healing Arts VI (FA*497)

-The internship will consist of 150 hours over the course of one semester (10 hours per week for 15 weeks) at a particular site and additional meetings with instructor and/or other students.
+The internship will consist of 65 hours (undergraduate) or 75 hours (graduate) over the course of one semester at a particular site, plus additional meetings with instructor and/or other students.
 The course can be repeated if the student would like experience in different venues.

 Healing Arts Certificate Program for undergraduate and graduate students, healthcare professionals, and the community-at-large.
 One of the six courses offered is an optional study abroad course in southern Africa

 Work with various international organizations and universities to promote and develop arts and healthcare programming in other countries; several projects currently underway in southern Africa